The New Found World, or Antarctike: Synopsis

-Thevet also describes, in some detail, the rarity of clothing in the aboriginal society he and his companions observe.
+Thevet also describes the rarity of clothing in the aboriginal society he and his companions observe.
 Almost without exception, men and women alike would live their entire lives completely naked.
 Deviations from this norm might occur at formal events, at which attendees might wear sashes or headdresses.
 Additionally, elderly people might cover their breasts and genitalia out of an apparent desire to hide their physical deterioration wrought by the aging process.
 However, it is also notable that these indigenous villagers placed a great deal of value in the garments that they made or otherwise encountered.
 Rather than wear these articles of clothing, the natives would frequently set them aside for fear of degrading their quality.
 In those instances when they did choose to wear attire, the Amerindians would always do so on a part of their body where it could easily be prevented from touching the ground at any time.
 Noting their ability to weave cotton for other purposes, Thevet deduces that the natives likely embrace nudity as a way for them to move and fight with agility.